clamalo/gefs-eps/README.md

 1.) **Python**

-You can install Python either via Python itself or through conda.
-See the [Python website](https://www.python.org/downloads/) for Python installation help (recommended), or the [Miniconda website](https://docs.anaconda.com/miniconda/) for conda.
+See the [Python website](https://www.python.org/downloads/) for Python installation help.

 2. **Open the terminal application on your computer**